gatkinso/challenge/README.md

 2. In the agent build/staging dir, create a Python3 virtual environment (Python 2 was not tested.)
 3. pip install protobuf
 4. Set your PYTHONPATH as needed
-5. Run: python app.py
+5. Run: > flask run (python app.py doesn't seem to work consistently...)
-6. In your browser, paste in this URL and hit Enter:  http://127.0.0.1:5000/todo/api/v1.0/tasks/2
+6. In your browser, paste in this URL and hit Enter:  http://127.0.0.1:5000/todo/api/v1.0/tasks
+7. If you want to POST some data type in this command: > curl -i -H "Content-Type: application/json" -X POST -d '{"title":"Some task title"}' http://localhost:5000/todo/api/v1.0/tasks

 You should see a file named agent_output.txt in your working directory.

 # Using the agent

-In your Flask application, do this:
+In your Flask application, add this:
 ````
 from flask_exagent import FlaskExagent        # add this import